 In February 2023, Checkpoint closed on a registered direct offering (the "Checkpoint February 2023 Direct Offering") with a single institutional investor for the issuance and sale of 1,180,000 shares of its common stock and 248,572 pre-funded warrants which were subsequently fully exercised in February 2023.
 Each pre-funded warrant is exercisable for one share of common stock.
-The common stock and the pre-funded warrants were sold together with Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock, at a purchase price of \$5.25 per share of common stock and associated common stock warrants, and \$5.2499 per pre-funded warrant and associated common stock warrants.
-Net proceeds from the February 2023 Direct Offering were \$6.7 million after deducting commissions and other transaction costs.
-The February 2023 Checkpoint common stock warrants met the criteria for equity classification.
+The common stock and the pre-funded warrants were sold together with Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock (the Series A warrants and Series B warrants collectively the "Checkpoint February 2023 Common Stock Warrants"), at a purchase price of \$5.25 per share of common stock and associated common stock warrants, and \$5.2499 per pre-funded warrant and associated common stock warrants.
+Net proceeds from the Checkpoint February 2023 Direct Offering were \$6.7 million after deducting commissions and other transaction costs.
+The February 2023 Checkpoint Common Stock Warrants met the criteria for equity classification.
+In March 2023, Checkpoint filed a registration statement on Form S-3 to register the warrants, which was declared effective on May 5, 2023.

 Pursuant to the Company's Founders Agreement with Checkpoint, Checkpoint issued to Fortress 2.5% of the aggregate number of shares of common stock issued in the registered direct offerings noted above.
-Accordingly, Checkpoint issued 159,620 shares of common stock to Fortress at a weighted average price of \$3.50 per share for the six months ended June 30, 2023.
+Accordingly, Checkpoint issued 240,526 shares of common stock to Fortress at a weighted average price of \$3.36 per share for the nine months ended September 30, 2023.